Dynnwa/Workout_Program/README.md

 ## Fitness Program Generator

-Often times I have difficulties deciding on what kind of exercises to do in the gym.
+sadf Often times I have difficulties deciding on what kind of exercises to do in the gym.
 Sometimes I can't decide whether or not to do a certain variation or to do another variation when both have their own benefits.